AkramLok/hospital/README.md

 For Frontend Code (React): https://github.com/AkramLok/hospital-frontend-react

 ## Overview
 The Medical Cabinet Application is designed to streamline the management of patient information, bed assignments, doctor and nurse shifts, and pharmacy inventory within a hospital setting.
 Built using Java Spring Boot, this application ensures a robust, scalable, and secure system accessible exclusively to hospital doctors.
+The Code is in French, it can be updated later to English!

 ## Features